-• The Town has historically experienced a slow, steady rate of decline in persons per household.
-This trend is likely to continue in the future, with a projected 2.57 persons per household in the Town in 2035.
-For those households on public water and sewer, an average of approximately 2.5 persons per household is the minimum size at which the household is likely able to afford required homeowner/renter costs, increasing to 3.0 for those households with septic/wells.

-The environmental and socio-economic cost of contemporary new housing construction, and maintenance/rehabilitation, energy usage is increasing at an alarming rate.
+- The Town has historically experienced a slow, steady rate of decline in persons per household.
+This trend is likely to continue, with a projected 2.49 persons per household in the Town in 2035.
+For those households on public water and sewer, an average of approximately 2.5 persons per household is the minimum size at which the household is likely able to afford required homeowner/renter costs, increasing to 3.0 for those households with septic/wells. - The environmental and socio-economic cost of contemporary new housing construction, and maintenance/rehabilitation, energy usage is increasing at an alarming rate. - Rock River Leisure Estates (RRLE), in the Town's northeast portion, south of the Rock River and west of Interstate 90/39, was originally developed as a planned unit development.
+RRLE's bylaws stated that certain housing units in the development were to be utilized for seasonal use only.
+Recently, a segment of RRLE landowners whose housing units were intended for seasonal use only have been utilizing these units as year-round residences.
+This situation has placed an additional burden on Town services and may have the effect of changing the character of both the RRLE and the Town.